 Being knitted in cotton makes for a light, flexible texture, but it’s also lovely and warm (perfect for a little one).
 Whether they’re catching some Z’s on the sofa or snuggled tightly into their pushchair, this blanket will be perfect to tuck them up with!

 The Knot Stitch Baby Blanket is constructed using a repeating textured ‘knot’ pattern, complete with a non-rolling edged border.
 You can easily make this blanket as big or small as you need by increasing the number of ‘knot stitch’ repeats within the edging.
-So without any further delay, here’s the pattern!
+Continue reading for the free pattern, or click here for the purchasable printer-friendly PDF.

 Knot Stitch Baby Blanket